ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Tools like Wave and Axe (mentioned by quite a few respondents under 'Other Tools') are extremely easy to use and I'd highly recommend checking them out if you haven't already done so.

-Hopefully, the more exposure that we can give to the value of using these tools, the more that these usage figures are likely to rise among developers.
+Hopefully, the more exposure that we can give to the value and ease of using these tools, the more that these usage figures are likely to rise among developers.

 ---